Skip to main content

 A practical tip: do not wait until the last day to make the transfer.
 Transfers of significant amounts (above 10,000 euros) are subject to bank checks (anti-money laundering).
 It is not unusual for a 50,000 euro transfer to be held for 24 to 48 hours by the bank’s compliance department.
 Allow three business days of margin.

 What happens if the escrow is not paid on time?
 The seller can send the buyer a formal notice to pay.
-If the buyer does not comply, the seller can consider the agreement void due to the buyer’s fault and claim damages.
-In practice, a delay of a few days is tolerated if the buyer communicates and justifies the delay (banking issue, international transfer time).
-But a complete non-payment is a warning sign that jeopardizes the sale.
+If the buyer does not comply, the seller can treat the agreement as void through the buyer’s fault and claim damages.
+In practice, a delay of a few days is tolerated if the buyer is in contact and explains it (a banking issue, an international transfer time).
+But complete non-payment is a warning sign that jeopardises the sale.

 Where is the escrow held?